Renishaw Hall & Gardens

 - Food & Craft Fairs: Scheduled for Sunday 24th May and 30th August 2026.

-- The Sitwell Museum: Open from 10:00am to 4:30pm, Wednesday to Sunday, during the open season.
+- The Sitwell Museum: Open Wednesday to Sunday, from 10:00am to 4:30pm.
 Access is included with day tickets and hall tour tickets.

-- Vineyard Tours: Conducted on selected Saturdays at 11:30am and 1:30pm during the summer season.
+- Vineyard Tours: Conducted by the English Wine Project on selected Saturdays during the summer season at 11:30am and 1:30pm.
 Tickets are £25 for adults, and children can attend for free.
 Pre-booking is essential.

 - Renishaw Hall & Gardens is a cashless site.

-- Dogs are welcome in the gardens and cafe area but must remain on leads at all times.
+- Dogs are welcome in the gardens and cafe area but must be kept on leads.

 Historic Houses members visit for free, garden admission only.
 Not valid for special events.
 Members receive a discount on house tours.
 On the gardens booking page members should select the option for ‘HHA members’, and will not be charged.
 Membership cards should be presented on on arrival.